 Your essential business software will generally include packages that everyone in your company is likely to need.

-In short: your essential software is the stuff you install on everyone's computer as standard.
+In short: your essential software is the stuff you install on everyone's device (be it a laptop, smartphone or tablet) as standard.

 Here are the main types of essential software you might need:

 When you buy a new device, security software is the first thing you should install.
 It blocks viruses, spyware and malware, providing a key line of defence for your business.

 There are many security packages available, most of which provide adequate protection.

 Make sure your security software is compatible with your other business software.
 Make sure you keep it up-to-date to protect against evolving risks.
 And don't attempt to run two packages on the same device - they may interfere with each other.

 Operating system software

 Your operating system is the first thing that runs when you turn on your computer.
 It's essential because it provides a platform on top of which your other software runs.
 Nothing else will work without it.